rmshin/llm-mcts/README.md

 cd human-eval && pip install -e .
 ```

-Checkout the `nbs/humaneval.ipynb` for a demo. on how to use
+Checkout the `nbs/humaneval.ipynb` for a demo.

 ### Run experiments